awesome-pro/neon-website/content/docs/guides/metrics-api.md

 ## Get metrics for a single specified project

-Using a `GET` request from the Neon API (see [Get project details](https://api-docs.neon.tech/reference/getproject)), you can find the following consumption details for a given project:
+Using a `GET` request from the Unique API (see [Get project details](https://api-docs.neon.tech/reference/getproject)), you can find the following consumption details for a given project:

 - Current consumption metrics accumulated for the billing period
 - Start and end dates for the billing period